jessicarush/css-notes/CSS_architecture.md

 ## Suggestions

-### 1. Avoid modifying components based on who the parent are.
+### 1. Avoid modifying components based on who the parents are.

 First, CSS should assume as little HTML structure as possible.
 Second, if a certain component needs to look different in a different scenario, it should be called something different.

 For example, don't:

 ```css
 .widget {